tenzor7/zaiste.net/content/blog/2012-05_how_i_use_git_-_basics.md

 He can now send a pull request via GitHub website from the remote branch he just pushed to.

-Every pull request sent to the central repository is merged using GitHub website as I haven't found yet any convenient (and API v3 compatible) way to list pending pull requests on the command line.
+Every pull request sent to the central repository is merged using GitHub website as I haven't found yet any convenient (and API v3 compatible) way to list pull requests on the command line.

 When I want to test some changes without merging, I simply fetch them from that person